electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/cell/_index.md

 ---
 title: Cell & chemistry
 linktitle: Cell & Chemistry
-description: The battery cells are the most important part in the battery.
+description: The battery cells are the most important part in the battery system and the most important factor both for cost and performance on EV's.
 weight: 2
 ---

 ## Cell parts

 ### Anode